Here's what we know

 - Given high demand, COVID testing is available for symptomatic clients only.
 421 Fallsway from 8:30-11:30 am, M-F.

 - Screening hotline specifically to support shelter staff.
 Our medical providers and community health workers are staffing a hotline accessible by the operators of Baltimore City's and Baltimore County's largest shelters.
 They provide guidance for COVID-19 screens and trigger city transport to partner hospitals for testing and isolation.

 You Can Help

-Just as you look to your doctors for answers during this crisis, thousands of our neighbors are turning to the health professionals they know and trust at Health Care for the Homeless.
-Your gift will help us do our part in protecting the lives of people without homes.
+Just as you look to your doctors for answers during this crisis, thousands of our neighbors are turning to us.
+Your gift helps protect the lives of people without homes.

 Resources & FAQs

 Visit the sites below for useful resources, more statistics and FAQs:

 We update this page as needed.
 Check back often!